lancenacabuan/theosis/README.md

 For example, participation in the sacraments—such as the Eucharist—fosters both personal communion with God and communal unity with the Church.
 The saints, both past and present, also form a “great cloud of witnesses” (Hebrews 12:1) that encourages believers in their journey toward theosis.

 ### **Living the Relational Reality**
-Communion with God transforms daily life.
-It inspires believers to exhibit Christlike love in relationships, whether through acts of service, forgiveness, or kindness.
-For example, seeking reconciliation during conflicts reflects God’s healing work in humanity.
-Similarly, nurturing fellowship with others strengthens spiritual growth, creating a community that reflects God’s love and holiness.
+Communion with God transforms daily life, but it is essential to remember that this relationship is initiated and sustained by His grace.
+As Jesus says in **John 15:16**, *“You did not choose Me, but I chose you.”* The believer’s role is to abide in this relationship through prayer, Scripture meditation, and obedience, trusting in the Holy Spirit to work within them.
+This grace-driven union empowers believers to reflect Christ’s love and holiness in their actions.

-In essence, theosis emphasizes salvation as a relationship—one that draws believers into a dynamic, life-giving communion with God and others.
+For instance, seeking reconciliation during conflicts reflects God’s healing work in humanity.
+Similarly, nurturing fellowship with others strengthens spiritual growth and demonstrates the grace of God active in relationships.

 ---